OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/intro.md

 ---
-summary: Let your users to interact with your app thought a chat interface.
+summary: Let your users interact with your app through a chat interface.
 This is an introduction to creating a chatbot with the OutSystems chatbot component and Microsoft Azure.
 tags:
 ---